 What happened to this couple?
 The tragedy of the whole scenario.
 This couple has been dating for at least a few months.
 They spend Christmas Day together.
 The logical detective in me can only assume they spent Christmas Eve together and were together on Christmas Day.

-The song tells us he gave his heart to his true love on Christmas day.
+The song tells us he gave his heart to his true love on Christmas Day.
 Whether it was romance, a declaration, a proposal, or a Christmas gift.
 The idea is clear.
 He gave his heart to this other person.

-Then, somehow, they break up that very night or early the following day, December 26th; his true love is with someone else the very next day.
-That is terrible.
+Then, unbelievably, they break up that very night or early the following day, December 26th; his true love is with someone else the very next day.
+That is a shock.
 It is the worst possible scenario.
 Breakups are always painful; usually, they are more painful for one than the other.
 Often, the one breaking up has already begun to think and act on a scenario beyond where the partner is.
 The one breaking up is already probably talking to or seeing the new person.
 I do not recommend this, but I have seen enough Hallmark movies and Virgin River to know how this works.

 1. Be careful around the holidays, especially when beginning a new relationship.
-Everything at Christmas is amplified.
-All the good and all the bad.
-When a loved one passes away, it is always hardon a family, but when you lose someone during the holidays, it just stings a little more.
+Everything at Christmas is amplified—all the good and all the bad.
+When a loved one passes away, it is always hard on a family, but when you lose someone during the holidays, it just stings a little more.
 The same goes for romance.
 Please do not rush in or try to microwave a romance simply because it is a few weeks before Christmas.

 Merry Christmas.

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.